The Goalkeeper's Fear of the Penalty

 The Goalkeeper's Fear of the Penalty (Die Angst des Tormanns beim Elfmeter) is a 1972 German-language detective film, directed by Wim Wenders.
 It is also known as The Goalie's Anxiety at the Penalty Kick.
-It was adapted from the short story with the same title by Peter Handke and won the Fipresci Prize at the Venice Fim Festival in 1972.
+It was adapted from the short story with the same title by Peter Handke and won the Fipresci Prize at the Venice Film Festival in 1972.

 In the film, a goalkeeper has a one-night stand with a woman and proceeds to kill her.
 He returns to his home town and hides in plain sight, uncertain whether the police is searching for him.

 Plot

 A goalkeeper is sent off during a game for dissent.
 He spends the night with a cinema cashier, whom he afterwards kills.
 Although a type of detective film, it is more slow moving and contemplative than other films of the genre.
 It explores the monotony of the murderer's existence and, like many of Wenders' films, the overwhelming cultural influence of the United States in post-war West Germany.